• Skip to main content

 Should Canadians travel to the US, even if it's California?

-And it’s been working as a great many of us collectively agreed it was time to pump the brakes.
+And it’s been working, as a great many of us collectively agreed it was time to pump the brakes.
 Canadian travel to the U.S. continues to drop, and rightly so.
-But now, just as things are reaching peak volatility, and the squeeze is being felt, the U.S. travel industry is trying to lure us back; with “deals,” marketing blitzes, and grinning influencers pretending everything’s hunky-dory for a sponsored stay.
+But now, just as things are reaching peak volatility, and the squeeze is being felt, the U.S. travel industry is trying to lure us back; offering “deals,” marketing blitzes, and grinning influencers pretending everything’s hunky-dory for a sponsored stay.

 Some U.S. governors are practically rolling out the red carpet for Canadians, hoping we’ll forget what’s happening.
 But we shouldn’t.
 We need to give a hard no, and a very stern side-eye, to anyone who’s more interested in a cheap trip or a brand paycheque than in standing up against what’s clearly, visibly, dangerously wrong.